trambarhq/trambar/docs/user-guide.md

 The news feed is individualized.
 If you visit the site frequently, you'll end up seeing every story.
 If you visit the site only on occasions and the number of unread stories exceeds 100, you would only see the top 100.
-Stories are ranked using on a set of heuristic rules:
+Stories are ranked using a set of heuristic rules:

 * Certain types of stories (merge, wiki, issue, survey) have high base scores
-* Stories receive points for each like, comment, and vote
+* Stories receive points for each like and comment
 * Recent stories are given an extra boost
-* A "diversity bonus" is given to stories by users authoring only a few
+* A "diversity bonus" is given to stories by users who write infrequently
 * Stories by users with a certain role can have a higher score

 Suppose you on a team developing a software for an external client.
 You've